NRS 200.720 is the Nevada child pornography law that prohibits knowingly promoting “a performance of a minor:

 6.3.
 Using the internet to view child pornography

-The Nevada offense of watching child pornography on the internet (NRS 200.727) is penalized as a category C felony in Nevada for a first-time offense.
+Watching child pornography on the internet (NRS 200.727) is penalized as a category C felony for a first-time offense.
 The punishment is one to five (1- 5) years in prison and fines of up to $10,000 (at the judge’s discretion).

 6.4.
 Possessing child pornography

-The Nevada offense of possessing child pornography (NRS 200.730) is penalized as a category B felony in Nevada for a first-time offense.
-The punishment is one to six (1 -- 6) years in prison and up to $5,000 in fines (at the judge’s discretion).
+Possessing child pornography (NRS 200.730) is penalized as a category B felony for a first-time offense.
+The punishment is one to six (1 – 6) years in prison and up to $5,000 in fines (at the judge’s discretion).

 Call a Nevada criminal defense attorney…

 Have you been charged with child pornography in Nevada?
-Call our Las Vegas criminal defense attorneys now for a FREE consult.
+Contact our Las Vegas criminal defense attorneys for a consult.

 Our mission would be to negotiate a substantial reduction or dismissal of the charges without a trial.
 But if necessary, we are experienced courtroom advocates ready to fight for a full acquittal.